CluedIn-io/CluedIn.Enricher.AustraliaBusinessRegistry/README.md

 ### NuGet Packages

-To use the `AustralianBusinessRegistry` External Search with the `CluedIn` server you will have to add the CluedIn.Enricher.AustralianBusinessRegistry nuget package to your environment.
+To use the `AustralianBusinessRegister` External Search with the `CluedIn` server you will have to add the CluedIn.Enricher.AustralianBusinessRegister nuget package to your environment.

 ### Running Tests